Strainz Product FAQ

-In terms of the quality of CBD in Strainz CBD tincture oil and capsules, there is little difference and is taken orally.
-Each contains superior quality CBD that has been grown and extracted in the United States without the use of chemicals, insecticides, or herbicides.
-You can hold CBD oil beneath the tongue for up to 90 seconds and swallow, or add it to your food or a drink.
+There is little difference between Strainz CBD tincture oils and capsules in the quality of CBD, and both are taken orally.
+Each contains superior quality CBD extracted without the use of chemicals, insecticides, or herbicides from plants grown in the United States.
+You can hold CBD oil beneath the tongue for up to 90 seconds and swallow, or add it to food or a drink.
 CBD capsules can be swallowed with water.

 Strainz CBD ISO Spectrum™ product is formulated with Cannabidiol (CBD) and does not contain additional cannabinoids or phytocompounds.
-This is an ideal product if you have sensitivity to even small amounts THC and other cannabinoids or for people who regularly undergo drug testing in their place of employment.
+This is an ideal product if you have sensitivity to even small amounts Tetrahydrocannabinol and other cannabinoids, or for people who regularly undergo drug testing in their place of employment.

 There is no predetermined or correct dosage of Strainz CBD as each person’s body structure is unique which makes it difficult to create a measurement that is right for you or your loved one.
-The optimal dose depends on several factors including body type and weight, CBD tolerance, reasons for taking CBD as well as the concentration of the Strainz CBD product you have purchased.
+The optimal dose depends on several factors including body type, weight, CBD tolerance and reasons for taking CBD as well as the concentration of the Strainz CBD product you have purchased.

 The primary difference in our products can be found in the concentration, which is the total amount of active CBD milligrams (mg) contained in each bottle.
 We make both 30ml and 100ml bottles in various CBD concentrations and this affects how much you take per dose as well as the price of the product.

-We scale our product line from Strainz CBD 300, which is the lowest amount of CBD we offer per bottle, up to our largest and super strength bottle, Strainz CBD 10,000.
-Some people based on their needs may to take large quantities of CBD per day and it’s not realistic to consume and entire bottle of CBD oil to obtain large doses.
+We scale our product line from Strainz CBD 300, which is the lowest amount of CBD we offer per bottle, up to our largest and super strength bottle, Strainz CBD 10000.
+Some people based on their needs may to take large quantities of CBD per day and it’s not realistic to consume an entire bottle of CBD oil to obtain large doses.